 3. Coaches should deliver training using the normal player to coach ratio and should maintain physical distancing during a session.

-4. All nets can now be used for groups up to a maximum of 30 people at any one session.
+4. All nets can now be used for groups up to a maximum of 30 people (outdoor) at any one session.

 5. Clubhouses can be reopened for toilet access but changing rooms are to remain closed for general use.
 The use of outdoor facilities for hospitality purposes is permitted and indoor bar facilities can open in line with Scottish Government guidelines.